Alexander Mountain fire: More than two dozen homes and outbuildings destroyed, police say

 The Alexander Mountain fire on Monday, July 29, 2024.
 It’s unclear what started the blaze, but it has forced authorities to order the evacuation of nearby residents in the foothills west of Loveland.

-Fire crews are still working to contain the Alexander Mountain fire, which ignited Monday and has grown to cover nearly 12 square miles west of Loveland.
+Fire crews are still working to contain the Alexander Mountain fire, which ignited Monday and has grown to cover more than 12 square miles west of Loveland.
 The U.S. Forest Service said Thursday that the fire was about 1 percent contained.

 • The Alexander Mountain fire is the largest currently burning in Colorado.
-Nobody has reported injuries and no homes or buildings have been damaged.
+No injuries have been reported, but the Larimer County Sheriff’s Office said two dozen homes and outbuildings have been damaged or destroyed.

 • Investigators are probing the cause of the fire, which was reported through a 911 call Monday morning.